 Who him bore to man’s advantage.

-The passage presents a hard front, but in fact only two words don’t survive in modern English — “riche” (kingdom, a word we saw above in the Lord’s Prayer) and “derne” (secret), from Anglo-Saxon “dierne.”
+The passage presents a hard front, but in fact only two words don’t survive in modern English—“riche” (kingdom, a word we saw above in the Lord’s Prayer) and “derne” (secret), from Anglo-Saxon “dierne.”
 The other problematic words all come down to us today, only the spelling is different, or their meaning has changed, as in the case of “welle” (very), “likede” (please), “dennede” (to den, i.e. seek out a den), “deft” (meek, gentle, evolving to delicate, as in deft needlework), and “frame” (advantage, benefit, evolving to use, construction).
 Still, the language remains difficult, due to so many familiar words used in unfamiliar ways, and decked out in radically different spelling.

-After another century and a half, the language has become somewhat easier to read, another veil lifted as it were, the strange spelling a bit less dense and opaque, as in this excerpt from the early 1400s (The Boke of Margery Kempe), also from the East Midlands, followed again in modern transcription:
+After a century and a half, the language has become somewhat easier to read, another veil lifted as it were, the strange spelling a bit less dense and opaque, as in this excerpt from the early 1400s (The Boke of Margery Kempe), also from the East Midlands, followed again in modern transcription:

 Whan þis creatur was xx ȝer of age or sumdele mor,